 There has been a particular research effort devoted to alleviating the disadvantages of the Galerkin method.
-In [1, 22, 35] an approximation by (Kronecker product) hierarchical matrices is used to efficiently compute the dense matrices, as well as to reduce the memory requirements.
+In [11-13] an approximation by (Kronecker product) hierarchical matrices is used to efficiently compute the dense matrices as well as to reduce the memory requirements.
 These matrices are sparse and allow for matrix multiplication, addition and inversion in $\mathcal{O}(N \log N)$ time (or for Kronecker product hierarchical matrices in $\mathcal{O}(N)$ time) where N is the number of degrees of freedom.
-The generalized Fast Multipole Method, which also scales with $\mathcal{O}(N \log N)$, has been proposed in [61].
+The generalized Fast Multipole Method, which also scales with $\mathcal{O}(N \log N)$ , has been proposed in [14].
 This method was shown to not yield significant speed-ups for p finite element methods and thus it is recommended for kernels of low regularity.
-Wavelet Galerkin-schemes [52] are also being used and can be coupled with compression techniques for boundary value problems [12], but have the disadvantage, that the number of eigenmodes to be computed must be known in advance.
-The pivoted Cholesky decomposition [23] focuses on approximating the discretized random fields with sufficiently fast decaying eigenvalues.
-In this case a truncation of the pivoted Cholesky decomposition of the covariance operator allows for an estimation of the eigenvalues in the post-processing step in $\mathcal{O}(M^2N)$ time, where M is the truncation order of the Cholesky decomposition.
+Wavelet Galerkin-schemes [15] are also being used and can be coupled with compression techniques for boundary value problems [16], but have the disadvantage, that the number of eigenmodes to be computed must be known in advance.
+The pivoted Cholesky decomposition [17] focuses on approximating the discretized random fields with sufficiently fast decaying eigenvalues.
+In this case a truncation of the pivoted Cholesky decomposition of the eigenvalues in the post-processing step in $\mathcal{O}(M^2N)$ time, where M is the truncation order of the Cholesky decomposition.
 One of the advantages of this method is the fact, that the number of eigenmodes required for a certain accuracy of the random field discretization can be estimated in advance.